 Jardin du Palais Royal

-This elegant urban space, 21 hectares large, is fronted by the neoclassical Palais Royal (Royal Palace; closed to the public), constructed in 1624 by Cardinal Richelieu but mostly dating to the late 18th century.
-Louis XIV hung out here the 1640s and today it is the governmental Conseil d’État (State Council).
+This elegant urban space is fronted by the neoclassical Palais Royal (closed to the public), constructed in 1633 by Cardinal Richelieu but mostly dating to the late 18th century.
+Louis XIV hung out here in the 1640s; today it is home to the Conseil d'État (State Council).